d0tTino/Culture/docs/walking_vertical_slice.md

    python -m examples.walking_vertical_slice
    ```

-The script spins up two agents and runs three steps of the simulation.
+The demo now spins up **three** agents for three steps.
+Memories are persisted to ChromaDB and displayed on the Knowledge Board.
 All LLM calls go through your local Ollama instance; no mocking is applied.